Lusatian League

+The Lusatian League is known by the names Oberlausitzer Sechsstädtebund (German), Zwjazk šesćiměstow (Upper Sorbian), Šestiměstí (Czech) and Związek Sześciu Miast (Polish).

 Founding

 In order to protect peace and order in Upper Lusatia, the six towns of Bautzen, Görlitz, Kamenz, Lauban, Löbau, and Zittau joined into a contract of protection on 21st August 1346.
 In its beginnings, the pact was chiefly intended to protect against knights-errant and other wandering warriors.
 Over the next centuries, the city union would influence the history of Upper Lusatia significantly, lasting longer than any other city union in Germany.
 The union of the cities caused a considerable increase in their political influence and visibility.
 It is possible that the founding of the union was helped by the Bohemian king Charles IV of Luxembourg, then ruler of the Holy Roman Empire as King of the Romans, as a counterbalance to the power of the landed gentry.